Mitchell-Peck-Development/my-team-docs/scouting/analyze-data.md

 ![](../.gitbook/assets/user-scouting-analyze-shared)

-You can also see that a response was submitted by another team by clicking a response, and scrolling down to the 'Response team' field.
+You can also see that a response was submitted by another team by tapping a response, and scrolling down to the 'Response team' field.

 ## Filters